Skip to content

 • For explicit Piper, validation uses the curated Piper mapping in abstractvoice/config/voice_catalog.py.

-• For non-Piper engines such as OmniVoice, the language code is passed through to the adapter and the engine decides what it supports.
+• For non-Piper providers such as OmniVoice, the language code is passed through to the adapter and the provider decides what it supports.

 • If microphone listening is active, the recognizer is recreated on the next listen(...) call so STT receives the updated language.